Blog-Reference and Blog-Reference

 It is a widespread misunderstanding to think that people who talk about the economy are economists and understand how the economy works.
 Hayek’s Road to Serfdom is a political pamphlet and it is not backed by the true economic theory simply because Hayekian economics is scientifically worthless storytelling until this day.

 Political economists have not produced much, if anything, of scientific value.
 What we have is Walrasianism, Keynesianism, Marxianism, and Austrianism.
 Neither of these approaches satisfies the scientific criteria of formal and material consistency.
-Economists are PROVABLE false with regard to the two most important features of the market economy: (a) the profit mechanism, and (b), the price mechanism.* Let this sink in: the profit theory is false since Adam Smith.** Instead of having clarified their foundational concepts profit and income economists have made fools of themselves with inept policy blather.
+Economists are PROVABLY false with regard to the two most important features of the market economy: (a) the profit mechanism, and (b), the price mechanism.#1 Let this sink in: the profit theory is false since Adam Smith.#2 Instead of having clarified their foundational concepts profit and income economists have made fools of themselves with inept policy blather.

 Hayek is nothing more and nothing less than a characteristic specimen in the series of failed economists from Adam Smith to Robert Waldmann.

 The two criteria for determining whether a theory is true or false are logical and material consistency.
-The employment equation says that the market system is inherently unstable under the usual wage rate adaptation rule and the equation is testable.
+The Employment Law says that the market system is inherently unstable under the usual wage rate adaptation rule and the Law is testable.
 So you can try at any time to empirically refute it.
 Ultimately, only testing counts, your opinion is for the birds.

 I intended to write something even you could perhaps understand but then I saw it had already been done: